pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

 # Message Actions API for Java SDK

 ##### Breaking changes in v9.0.0
-Java SDK v9.0.0 unifies Java and Kotlin SDK codebases, changes client instantiation, and updates asynchronous API callbacks and emitted status events.
+Java SDK v9.0.0 unifies Java and Kotlin SDKs, changes client instantiation, async callbacks, and emitted status events.
 Apps built with versions < 9.0.0 may be impacted.
-See the Java/Kotlin SDK migration guide.
+See Java/Kotlin SDK migration guide.

-Use Message Actions to add or remove metadata on published messages (receipts, reactions).
+Use Message Actions to add/remove metadata on published messages (receipts, reactions).
 Subscribe to channels to receive action events.
-Fetch past actions from Message Persistence on demand or with original messages.
+You can fetch past actions from Message Persistence.

 ##### Reactions
-Message Reactions are a specific use of Message Actions for emoji/social reactions.
-Core and Chat SDKs may refer to this same API as “Message Reactions.”
+“Message Reactions” is a specific use of Message Actions for emoji/social reactions.

+##### Message Actions vs. Message Reactions
+Message Actions is the low-level API for attaching metadata (read receipts, confirmations, custom data).
+“Message Reactions” is the same API used for emoji reactions (terminology differs by use case).

 ## Add message action[​](#add-message-action)

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the Admin Portal.

 Add an action to a published message.
 The response includes the added action.